kevin9092/Umbraco.Community.BlockPreview/.github/README.md

 To raise a new bug, create an issue on the GitHub repository.
 To fix a bug or add new features, fork the repository and send a pull request with your changes.
 Feel free to add ideas to the repository's issues list if you would to discuss anything related to the library.

 ### Using the test sites
-The repo comes with test sites for both Umbraco 11 and Umbraco 12.
-Both sites are configured with uSync out of the box to get you up and running with a test site quickly.
+The repo comes with a test site for Umbraco 14.2+.
+The site is configured with uSync out of the box to get you up and running with a test site quickly.
 Use the following credentials to log into the back office:

 ```
 Username: admin@example.com